 3 – Keep Track of Your Expenses

-Speaking of taxes, there’s a good chance you will have quite a few deductible expenses, especially when you are first-starting your freelance career.
+Speaking of taxes, there's a good chance you will have quite a few deductible expenses, especially when you are first starting your freelance full-time career.

 While many freelance designers benefit from low overhead – which in turn means that they have few costs that they can deduct – you will still want to keep track of all your business-related expenses so that you can take advantage of them later.